+10.3.
 The TSO affected by an exceptional event shall be required, as a minimum, to inform its network users with respect to point 10.3.2 and 10.3.3 of this section if there is a potential impact on their confirmed quantities and the adjacent TSO with respect to point 10.3.1 and 10.3.3 of this section of the occurrence of such exceptional event and to provide all necessary information about:

-the possible impact on the quantities and quality of gas that can be transported through Kiemenai IP;
+10.3.1. the possible impact on the quantities and quality of gas that can be transported through Kiemenai IP.

-the possible impact on the confirmed quantities for network users active at Kiemenai IP;
+10.3.2. the possible impact on the confirmed quantities for network users active at Kiemenai IP.

-the expected and actual end of the exceptional event.
+10.3.3. the expected and actual end of the exceptional event.

+10.4.
+In case there is mismatching between the data received by the TSO from the network user (for example, nominations), the TSO may make changes to the data using the following principles:

+10.5.
+TSO persons responsible for allocations, as foreseen in this Agreement, must inform each other electronically about the data mismatching.

+10.6.
+If it is necessary to make changes to the data, the TSO on whose side the data discrepancy was discovered must electronically notify the other TSO within two working days, indicating the point and direction of the data mismatching, the date, the quantity, the reason, and the affected network user.
+If other TSO is not responding within two working days, changes can be made without coordination with other TSO (until agreement on correct data is reached), to harmonise the data and informing other TSO on the changes made.

+10.7.
+The TSO must make the changes within two working days of receiving the notification about the need for data correction.

+10.8.
+The TSO must inform each other immediately after making the data changes.